stefaniecg/stefaniecg.github.io/bib_dis/main.md

 We intend this meeting to be informal, therefore we will meet at:
    * Rapoldipark (if warm enough)
    * Sill park lounge (if too cold)
+   * or wherever the Lord leads us to

 - **Bible translation**:
    * We have been using the Johannes-Evangelium, the Elberfelder Übersetzung [(6)](#references),